LovelaceAcademy/Learn/_posts/2021-06-09-running-a-full-node.markdown

 - Run Ubuntu as the default OS or dual boot it on your device
 - Run Ubuntu as a local VM ([Windows](https://www.youtube.com/watch?v=BatrK6G8j4M), [macOS](https://www.youtube.com/watch?v=Hzji7w882OY))
-- Run Ubuntu on a cloud VM via SSH (Windows, macOS)
+- Run Ubuntu on a cloud VM and SSH [(Windows, macOS, Linux)](https://github.com/LovelaceAcademy/CardanoDevBox)
 - Run Ubuntu using WSL2 ([Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10))

 There are pros and cons to each of these options but the most important